Part of: Pool Chlorine Series

 If your FC is also low, raise it to the FC/CYA target first.
 See how to raise pool chlorine for the right product choices and dosing math.

-If a single shock doesn't bring CC under control — or if your water is also cloudy or hazy — you may have early algae or a stalled chloramine load.
-The TFP "SLAM" process (Shock Level And Maintain) keeps FC at shock level continuously until CC drops below 0.5 ppm, water clears, and overnight chlorine loss is under 1 ppm.
+If a single round of breakpoint chlorination doesn't bring CC under control — or if your water is also cloudy or hazy — you may have early algae or a stalled chloramine load.
+Hold FC at shock level continuously (re-dosing as it falls) until three things are true: CC drops below 0.5 ppm, the water clears, and overnight chlorine loss is under 1 ppm.

 How to prevent it from coming back